apollographql/rust-best-practices/book/chapter_05.md

 ```toml
 insta = { version = "1.42.2", features = ["yaml"] }
 ```
 > For most real world applications the recommendation is to use YAML snapshots of serializable values.
-This is because they look best under version control and the diff viewer and support redactions.
+This is because they look best under version control and the diff viewer and support redaction.
 To use this enable the yaml feature of insta.

 2. For a better review experience, add the CLI `cargo install cargo-insta`.
 <img src="/wiki/download/attachments/1532592393/insta.svg" />